liangrog/go-j2s/README.md

 Scalability
 -----------
-go-j2s unmarshal all found json file concurrently, providing quick conversion time.
+go-j2s unmarshals all found json file concurrently, providing quick conversion time.

 Go Generate
 -----------
 You can also use go-j2s in conjuntion with `go generate`.
-One way to do it is to drop below line in any of your existing Go file for example:
+Drop below line in any of your existing Go file for example:

     //go:generate go-j2s -in /tmp/ -r